 Royal Air Force Museum Enterprises Ltd has been established as a wholly owned trading subsidiary of the Royal Air Force Museum.
-The Company (no. 1511481) is registered in England and Wales and manages the commercial (non-primary purpose trading) activities associated with the Royal Air Force Museum, a registered charity in England and Wales (no.0244708).
+The Company (no. 1511481) is registered in England and Wales and manages the commercial (non-primary purpose trading) activities associated with the Royal Air Force Museum, a company incorporated by Royal Charter (RC000922) and a charity registered in England and Wales (1197541).

 Royal Air Force Museum Enterprises Ltd manages its commercial activities for the benefit of the charity and all profits will be gift-aided to the Royal Air Force Museum on an annual basis, as agreed in a Deed of Covenant between the parties.
-The principal activities of the Company during the period were conducting trading operations (including retail, corporate and public events, catering, car-parking, and hire of conferencing facilities and meeting-rooms) at the London and Cosford sites, and the provision of exhibition management services for the Royal Air Force Museum.
+The principal activities of the Company during the period were conducting trading operations (including retail, corporate and public events, catering, car-parking, and hire of conferencing facilities and meeting-rooms) at the London and Midlands sites, and the provision of exhibition management services for the Royal Air Force Museum.